csctwx/angularSeoDockerHeroku/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Product server
-Run `npm run build:ssr && npm run serve:ssr` for a universal deploying product server.
+Run `npm run build:ssr && npm run serve:ssr` or `yarn run build:ssr && yarn run serve:ssr` for a universal deploying product server.

 ## Code scaffolding